boyu-zhang-25/boyu-zhang-25.github.io/_pages/about.md

 My research interest lies in Affective Computing, Machine Learning, and HCI.
 In particular, I focus on:

-* Developing technology-mediated tools to sense human behaviors and promote mental well-being with personalized interventions.
+* Developing ubiquitous computation tools to unobtrusively sense human behaviors and promote mental well-being with personalized interventions.
 * Designing explicable, robust, and unbiased data-driven algorithms for healthcare applications.